 Well, here's a quick tip tip that makes roasted foods even better: preheat your baking sheet or pan in the oven while it heats up.
 We love using this technique, and here are some reasons why you should try it too!

-Preheating a baking sheet takes very little extra effort — just remember to throw it in the oven when you turn it on, then move onto the rest of your food prep while it's heating up.
+Preheating a baking sheet or pan takes very little extra effort — just remember to throw it in the oven when you turn it on, then move onto the rest of your food prep while it's heating up.
 While you should be careful when dealing with a hot baking sheet, here are three reasons why it's worth it to preheat:

 1. Even Browning

 Preheating a baking sheet is just like preheating a pan on the stove — you want the surface to get nice and hot so the food sizzles and starts to brown quickly.
-The hot flat surface means heat from the oven as well as the baking sheet hits the food at the same time, helping to evaporate water and liquid so that browning and caramelization are nice and even.
+The hot flat surface means heat from the oven as well as the baking sheet hits the food at the same time, helping to evaporate water and liquid so that browning and caramelization are even.

 2. Saves Time

-Throwing a whole chicken, pork loin, or vegetables onto a hot baking sheet means the undersides start cooking and browning immediately instead of waiting for the oven to heat both the baking sheet and food up first.
+Throwing a whole chicken, pork tenderloin, or vegetables onto a hot baking sheet means the undersides start cooking and browning immediately instead of waiting for the oven to heat both the baking sheet and food up first.
 The few extra seconds it takes to throw the baking sheet into the oven first are totally worth it when your food cooks faster.

 3. No Flipping Necessary